Gearank – Music Gear Information for Live Performance or Studio

 Comfort

 This is a very subjective topic.
-If you are only going to be using your headphones for less than an hour at a time then you don't have to worry too much, but if you'll be using them for many hours continuously then you'll need to consider how comfortable a set of headphones are likely to be for you.
+If you are only going to be using your over ear headphones for less than an hour at a time then you don't have to worry too much, but if you'll be using them for many hours continuously then you'll need to consider how comfortable a set of headphones are likely to be for you.
 In some cases manufacturers supply data on how much force the ear cups are pushed towards each other with, but the resulting pressure will be different on different heads and ears because pressure is a function of both the force and the resulting surface area of the cups on your head.
 Different types of headphone weights also have different perceptions of comfort with different people.
 If there's a particular brand or design that's worked well for you in the past then choose something similar, otherwise read what others have to say, or if possible try actually wearing a particular set before you buy them.

 Breaking In